aboavobr/ABOAVOBR/Arduino/README.md

     docker run --rm -it -v "$(pwd):/src" --device=/dev/ttyACM0 strm/dev-arduino upload

-**Note:** The uploading only works on a linux device, as passing through devices within Docker for Linux is not supported.
+**Note:** The uploading only works on a linux device, as passing through devices within Docker for Windows is not supported.
 Also if your device named differently accordingly adjust the path.

 ## Continuous Integration and Deplyoment